Kammgarnspinnerei Glücksbrunn

 THE ABANDONED FACTORY IN GERMANY

-The mill made Kammgarn, or in English worsted wool yarn.
+The first machines in the factory worked on manpower.
+But in 1827, the first steam engine was put into use to automate the processes.
+At that time, about 500 people were working in the factory.
+The mill made Kammgarn, or worsted wool yarn.
 The essential feature of worsted yarn is straight, parallel fibers.
-Originally, long, fine staple wool was spun to create worsted yarn; today, other long fibers are also used.
+Originally, long, fine staple wool was spun to create worsted yarn.
+Today, companies also use other long fibers.